 - Tax on goods and services

-The social security contributions are collected by the state to fund France’s welfare systems.
+The social security contributions are collected by the state to fund France’s welfare system.
 These charges are split between the employer and the employee, with employers paying around 40–45% and most employees paying around 20–25% of gross earnings.
-The employer deducts the money from the salary every month while self-employed pay around 40% of their earnings in social charges.
+The employer deducts the money from the salary every month while the self-employed pays around 40% of their earnings in social charges.

 Umbrella companies’ fee

-As explained, umbrella companies charge a fee for being an intermediary and managing all administrative tasks.
-The Commission Payment is calculated from all the payments received during each assignment the collaborator performs.
+As explained, umbrella companies charge a fee for acting as intermediaries and managing all administrative tasks.
+The Commission Payment is calculated from all the payments received during each assignment the consultant performs.

-In France, the “portage salarial” operates a little different from other European countries, where most umbrellas have a fixed rate whether it be weekly or monthly.
+In France, the “portage salarial” operates somewhat differently from other European countries, where most umbrellas have a fixed rate – either weekly or monthly.

 At ABC Portage, we follow a declining scale going from 10% to 3%, depending on the recurrence of the missions.
 Our rates are as follows: